Jury Duty (film)

-Jury Duty is a 1995 American legal comedy film directed by John Fortenberry, written by Neil Tolkin, Barbara Williams, and Adam Small (credited as Samantha Adams), and starring Pauly Shore, Tia Carrere, Stanley Tucci, Brian Doyle-Murray, Shelley Winters, and Abe Vigoda.
+Jury Duty is a 1995 American legal comedy film directed by John Fortenberry, written by Neil Tolkin, Barbara Williams and Adam Small (credited as Samantha Adams), and starring Pauly Shore, Tia Carrere, Stanley Tucci, Brian Doyle-Murray, Shelley Winters and Abe Vigoda.

 The film was actress Billie Bird's last screen appearance.
 The film received negative reviews, and was a box-office bomb.

 Plot

 Tommy Collins is an unemployed erotic dancer living at his mother's home in a trailer park while he looks for a decent job.
 He finds out that his mother, and her boyfriend Jed, a polystyrene collector, are going to Las Vegas to be married and taking the mobile home with them.
 Although his mother had arranged for Tommy to stay with the Woodalls, he considers them awful people and decides to look for other living arrangements for him and his chihuahua Peanut (who loves the game show Jeopardy!).

-He rummages through the trash and finds his letter for jury duty that he had thrown away and decides to enter.
+Tommy rummages through the trash and finds his letter for jury duty that he had thrown away and decides to go.
 Each of the jurors get their own free accommodation plus $5 a day.
-After several cases he gets chosen to be a juror for a murder case involving a man named Carl Wayne Bishop, a fast-food employee who had been fired and is now accused of murdering several other fast-food employees.
+After several cases, he gets chosen to be a juror for a murder case involving a man named Carl Wayne Bishop, a fast-food employee who had been fired and is now accused of murdering several other fast-food employees.
 The evidence against him gets stronger when several employees appear as witnesses saying that he threatened to kill them.

-All the jurors are staying at the Holiday Suite in the section that is being remodeled.
-Tommy seems to be enjoying himself, until he finds he is sharing his room with his former high school principal, who puts motivational tapes on at night to full blast.
-He makes a deal with the manager of the hotel who says that he will get a different room if he advertises their business during news broadcasts.
+All the jurors are staying at the Holiday Suite in a section that is being remodeled.
+Tommy seems to be enjoying himself, until he finds he is sharing his room with his former high school principal Beasely, who puts motivational tapes on at night to full blast.
+He makes a deal with Russell Cadbury, the manager of the hotel, who says that he will get a different room if he advertises their business during news broadcasts.
 Tommy agrees and ends up staying in a luxurious suite.

 Finally, the jurors go to the jury room for deliberation and appoint Tommy as their foreman.
 The other jurors immediately think that Bishop is guilty and want to vote straight away.
 Not wanting to lose his suite and luxurious lifestyle, Tommy votes not guilty and stalls and prolongs the deliberations as well as continuously going over the evidence.
-After many delays, the other jurors become increasingly angry with Tommy, especially Monica, whom Tommy had fallen in love with, and threaten to throw him out of the jury unless he finds a better way to prove Bishop's innocence.
+After many delays, the other jurors become increasingly angry with Tommy, especially Monica Lewis, whom Tommy had fallen in love with, and threaten to throw him out of the jury unless he finds a better way to prove Bishop's innocence.